aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/CursedSkull.md

     - `forcefire` is true
     - The current [area](../../../Enums%20and%20IDs/librarystuff/Areas.md) is `GiantLair` while the current [map](../../../Enums%20and%20IDs/Maps.md) isn't `GiantLairFridgeInside`
 - In the laser attack move, the yield time while charging the laser changes to 0.75 seconds from 0.85 seconds
-- In the charging move, this enemy gets a [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition for 2 main turns
+- In the charging move, this enemy gets a [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition for 2 main turns (effectively 1 main turn as the current main turn advances soon)

 ## Move selection
-3 moves are possible:
+4 moves are possible:

 1. A single target aerial strike
 2. A single target laser attack
-3. Brace themselves by increasing their `charge` to explode on the next actor turn
+3. Prepares themselves to explode on the next actor turn by setting their `charge` to 2
 4. A party wide explosition attack that self sacrifice

 The decision of which moves to use is based on odds and they change depending on if [HPPercent](../../Actors%20states/HPPercent.md) is at least 0.9 or not.
 Here are the odds (move 3 and 4 are treated the same in this selection process):